 I first encountered live theatre during university.
 Since then, my husband and I have enjoyed plays in various cities across BC and Alberta.
 We also enjoy introducing our daughters to the wonders of theatre, though it’s harder to find plays that are suitable for kids.
-That’s why I’m so excited for the upcoming show Baking Time.
+That’s why I really enjoyed Baking Time.

 Baking Time is a play intended for kids ages 3-6 and their parents.
-It’s a pre-Christmas celebration of the art of baking and storytelling.
+It’s celebration of the art of baking and storytelling.
 Children will have fun watching as Bun and Bap try to contain the damage they’ve done by over-yeasting a batch of dough.
-I can’t wait to see bread baking on stage!
+(Yes, there’s real bread dough on stage!)

-Baking Time will be showing at Presentation House Theatre in North Vancouver from November 25th to December 11th.
-This performance also features live cello and accordion accompaniment to the vocals of their talented cast.
-There will also be some weekday presentations at local elementary schools and preschools.
+Baking Time showed at Presentation House Theatre in North Vancouver and has also returned to various other venues, including the Vancouver International Children’s Festival.
+The performance we attended also featured live cello and accordion accompaniment to the vocals of their talented cast.

 “Each audience member will go home with a tiny loaf of homemade bread (gluten-free is an option!) and a head full of the possibilities that come with hands-on creation.
 We began collaborating on this project with Oily Cart Theatre in 2002.
 This is truly one of my favourite productions for young people and it is a privilege to bring it to Western Canada for the first time.” ~ Kim Selody, Artistic Director, Presentation House Theatre